Jason Kravits

-Jason Kravits (born May 28, 1967) is an American actor.
+Jason Kravits (born May 28, 1967) is an American character actor.
 He is best known for portraying A.D.A.
 Richard Bay on ABC's The Practice.

 Early life and education

-Kravits was born in Passaic, New Jersey.
+Kravits was born on May 28, 1967, in Passaic, New Jersey.
 In 1975, his family moved to Rockville, Maryland where he later attended Colonel Zadok A. Magruder High School.
-Kravits attended the University of Maryland, College Park, where in 1986 he co-founded the university's first improv group, Erasable Inc.
+Kravits attended the University of Maryland, College Park, where, in 1986, he co-founded the university's first improv group, Erasable Inc. Kravits is Jewish.

 Career

 Washington, D.C.

 In 1980, while still in middle school, Kravits landed his first professional acting job, playing Lolo Knopke on the short-lived 1982 PBS series Powerhouse.
 Upon graduation from University of Maryland, Kravits started working in theater in the Washington, D.C. area, performing regularly at the Washington Jewish Theater and Shakespeare Theater as well as The Round House Theater and Woolly Mammoth Theater companies.
 He was nominated for two Helen Hayes Awards for his performances in “Free Will and Wonton Lust” by Nicky Silver and “All in the Timing” by David Ives.

 While living in the DC area, Kravits also appeared in Major League II and Homicide: Life on the Street.